-The mission of Angelina College is to provide quality educational opportunities and services to aid students in the service area in reaching their full potential.
+The mission of Angelina College is to provide quality educational opportunities and services to aid students and the community in reaching their full potential.

 Core Values

 Integrity - We value academic honesty and ethical behavior.
 The College demonstrates integrity by defending academic freedom, fostering civic responsibility, exhibiting academic honesty and ethical behavior, and celebrating the courage to act.